Phenanth/Managemen-Platform/README.md

 index.html
 	login.html
-	(template.html)
+	(user.html)
 		student.html
-			stu-listOfIns.html
-			stu-info.html
-			subChange.html
+			stu-Profile.html
+			logic:pswdChange
+			stu-viewOfTeachers.html
+			logic:subChange
 		admin.html
+			adm-Profile.html
+			adm-listOfStu.html
-			adm-listOfStu.html(The third process of accepting the submit of changing the instructor of a student.) adm-listOfIns.html
+			(The third process of accepting the submit of changing the instructor of a student.
+(May be deleted.)) adm-listOfIns.html
-			adm-info.html
 		teacher.html
+			tch-Profile.html
+			tch-listOfMyStu.html
-			tch-listOfMyStu.html(The second process of accepting the submit of changing the instructor of a student.) tch-info.html
+			(The second process of accepting the submit of changing the instructor of a student.
+(May be the last process since the admin role in this logic would not be necessary.))

 ## Router Example